dfelinto/blender-manual/manual/game_engine/camera/dome.rst

 displays and some new methods of projecting into planetarium domes or upright domes intended for VR.

-For more information on the mesh format see [http://paulbourke.net/dataformats/meshwarp/ Paul Bourke's article.]
+For more information on the mesh format see `Paul Bourke's article <http://paulbourke.net/dataformats/meshwarp/>`_.

 .. figure:: /images/Dev-GameEngine-Dome-Warped.jpg